filecoin-project/lotus/documentation/en/architecture/architecture.md

 makes it easy to port to another location.
 This one-to-one relationship means we can speak of the node as the repo it is associated with, instead of the daemon process that runs from that repo.

-Only one daemon can run be running with an associated repo at a time.
+Only one daemon can run with an associated repo at a time.
 A process signals that it is running a node associated with a particular repo, by creating and acquiring a `repo.lock`.